Political positions of Newt Gingrich: Jobs

 Gingrich generally favors policies intended to stimulate job growth through reductions in government regulations and federal taxes.
 In September 1994, Gingrich co-authored the Contract With America, which included the Job Creation and Wage Enhancement Act.
 The act advocated for capital gains cuts and strengthening the Regulatory Flexibility Act.
 His 1995 book, To Renew America, outlined related ideas, including employer initiatives to make employees key players in improving processes and products.

 Gingrich has also spoken out against unions, saying they prefer protection over competition, which hurts the economy.
 He has also argued that industry lawsuits lower the incentive to create jobs and invest in the American economy.

-Starting 2009, Gingrich's American Solutions advocacy organization launched a campaign called "Jobs Here.
+Starting in 2009, Gingrich's American Solutions advocacy organization launched a campaign called "Jobs Here.
 Jobs Now.
 Jobs First", also known as the "Real Jobs Tour", to address the issue of high unemployment levels, then approaching 10 percent across the United States.
 The plan put forth by the group outlined five major tax cuts to boost the American economy, including: a two-year, 50 percent reduction in payroll taxes; a 100 percent annual write-off for small businesses' new equipment purchases; adoption of the Irish corporate tax rate of 12.5 percent; and the abolishment of the estate tax and capital gains tax.

 In December 2009, Gingrich hosted a jobs summit to rival one held by President Obama, focusing on tax cuts and other market-oriented incentives to spur job growth.
 Gingrich has been a consistent opponent of Obama's economic policies, and in October 2010 took part in his own 11-city tour to criticize the White House's economic agenda.

 Lean Six Sigma

 Gingrich has embraced the Lean Six Sigma principles for waste management and espouses their use in reducing the federal deficit.
 He was introduced to Lean Six Sigma in 2007, and has since encouraged the use of the methods for corporate and government waste reduction.
 In June 2011, Gingrich was the first Republican presidential candidate to sign the Lean Six Sigma "Strong America Now" pledge.
 The pledge commits to reducing federal government spending and starting to pay down the national debt by 2017.
-In a speech to the Heritage Foundation in August 2011, he stated that the waste cutting methods should be used to address the deficit, and estimated that through their application the government could identify a $3 trillion saving over 10 years by December 2011.
+In a speech to The Heritage Foundation in August 2011, he stated that the waste cutting methods should be used to address the deficit, and estimated that through their application the government could identify a $3 trillion saving over 10 years by December 2011.